 Attention Issues: Many struggling readers will, at first, have trouble sustaining attention.
 They're so used to failing at reading that they have developed all sorts of avoidance techniques so don't become frustrated if, after the first lesson, your notes indicate that you only had the child's attention for, say, 40% of the time.
 As long as you follow the Pacing Notes in the instructions and don't spend too much time on any one procedure, you should eventually find that the child is "with you" most of the hour.
 This will happen because he will gradually come to understand that what you're teaching him actually works, and that he is becoming a better reader as a result.

 Reading Level: The test battery doesn't include a test for reading level.
 However, you're quite likely to notice an obvious increase in both his confidence and his capability while reading aloud, and you should have him do some reading aloud during each session.
 Once you reach the multisyllable level in the workbook you should see his confidence increase significantly and any guessing strategy he's been using should begin to diminish as he gains that confidence.
-If the school does a reading level test, it would be useful to have him tested before you begin, and then retested a few months later to confirm any progress.
-However, you should be on good terms with the relevant school personnel if you attempt this; some will possibly be skeptical of the importance of phonics instruction.
+If the child's school regularly judges his reading level, note the level of books he's reading when you start working with him, and then again at the end of your sessions.
+If possible, get his reading level about a year later to see if he's been making good progress.

 Two Ways to Structure Your Tutoring Business